SUNY Plattsburgh Celebrates its Class of 2007

 The first ceremony began at 10 a.m. for students majoring in programs within the Division of Education, Health and Human Services and the School of Business and Economics.
 The second ceremony commenced at 2 p.m. for students in the Division of Arts and Science.

-Several awards were also presented during the ceremonies:
+Several distinguished awards were presented during the ceremonies.

 President John Ettling presided over the commencement ceremony as the 10th president of SUNY Plattsburgh.
-Donald Garrant, College Council chair and a 1957 graduate of SUNY Plattsburgh, and Amell, College Council vice chair, presented the diploma covers to the graduates as they walked across the dais.
+Donald Garrant, College Council chair and a 1957 graduate of SUNY Plattsburgh, and Roger Burke, College Council vice chair, presented the diploma covers to the graduates as they walked across the stage.